layertwo/flight-mailer/README.md

-# rssr
+# flight-mailer

 ## Overview

-RSS feed to email utility.
+AWS Lambda function for reading RSS feeds and transforming them to an email.
 Filters entries based on last timeframe.

-## FAQ

-*That's a stupid name.
-Why?*
-I needed a utility to scrape some RSS feeds I browse and then email me.

 ## Environment Variables